rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-widgets-fields.md

 ### Custom ArraySchemaField

 Everything that was mentioned above for a `Custom SchemaField` applies, but this is only used to render the Array item `children` that are then passed to the `ArrayFieldItemTemplate`.
-By default, `ArraySchemaField` uses the main `SchemaField` implementation.
+By default, `ArraySchemaField` is not actually implemented in the `fields` list since `ArrayField` falls back to `SchemaField` if `ArraySchemaField` is not provided.
-If you want to customize how the individual items for an array are rendered, override the `ArraySchemaField`.
+If you want to customize how the individual items for an array are rendered, provide your implementation of `ArraySchemaField` as a `fields` override.

 ```jsx
 import validator from '@rjsf/validator-ajv6';